Most editors will tell you that beginning writers need to use fewer adjectives and stronger, more interesting verbs. Here's why.

 The second sentence, on the other hand, evokes images through just a few descriptive phrases - the belly hanging over the belt, the sweaty forehead.
 Notice that the word "fat" isn't used.
 It isn't needed.
 We get the picture.

-News stories often don't have the space for long passages of description, but even just a few key words can convey to readers a sense of a place or a person.
+Hard-news stories often don't have the space for long passages of description, but even just a few keywords can convey to readers a sense of a place or a person.
+But feature stories are perfect for descriptive passages like these.

 The other problem with adjectives is that they can unwittingly transmit a reporter's bias or feelings.
 Look at the following sentence: